2020-2023

 C. In-Building Transfers

-After a meeting with the building principals jointly conducted by the Association president and/or designee and the Superintendent or designee, reassignments of paraprofessionals within a school building may be made.
-Prior to reassignment, each building principal will seek input from impacted bargaining unit members.
+After a meeting with the building administrators jointly conducted by the Association president and/or designee and the Superintendent or designee, reassignments of paraprofessionals within a school building may be made.
+Prior to reassignment, each building administrator will seek input from impacted bargaining unit members.
 The Association president and/or designee shall be given written notice of any internal reassignment under consideration prior to the effective date of the reassignment.
 The procedure shall be used in April and May of the school year prior to the school year the assignment is to be effective.

 The Bargaining unit member’s seniority shall be given meaningful consideration, along with the student’s and District’s needs.
 The building administrator shall also consider the bargaining unit member’s preference, and their documented work experience and past performance.
-Before an in-building transfer is completed, the member will be given an opportunity to be trained, as necessary, and to meet with the appropriate individuals to acclimate themselves to the new assignment and its responsibilities.
+Before an in-building transfer is completed, the bargaining unit member will be given an opportunity to be trained, as necessary, and to meet with the appropriate individuals to acclimate themselves to the new assignment and its responsibilities.
 Only after the meeting referenced above has occurred and the factors identified have been considered shall the in-building transfer be directed.

 D. Involuntary Transfers